dlopezyse/AI-for-Bio/README.md

 Find this site useful? :star: us!
 Want to collaborate?
 Connect with us and become part of the community 😄

+*"As Math is a descriptive language for Physics, Artificial Intelligence is the language for Biology"* (Demis Hassabis, CEO of DeepMind)

 ## Team
 - [Diego López Yse](https://github.com/dlopezyse)